MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L06_Build_Canvas.md

 7. In the Properties tab, locate **Fields** and click **Edit**.
 Change the Subtitle to **Days Remaining** by selecting the column from the dropdown.

+8. Close the **Data** pane.

-8. In the left-hand tree view, locate the gallery, right click and select rename.
+9. In the left-hand tree view, locate the gallery, right click and select rename.
 Rename the Gallery **Knowledge Assessment List**.

-9. Resize the **Gallery** so it takes all the space below the header by clicking on the gallery and dragging the image area to fit the space.
+10. Resize the **Gallery** so it takes all the space below the header by clicking on the gallery and dragging the image area to fit the space.

-10. Select the first item of the **KnowledgeAssessmentList** gallery.
+11. Select the first item of the **Knowledge Assessment List** gallery.
 Make sure you are selecting the item in the designer.

-11. Click on the knowledgeAssessmentList **subtitle** control from the control tree on the left.
+12. Click on the knowledgeAssessmentList **subtitle** control from the control tree on the left.

-12. Select the **Text** property in the designer function list (fx) and paste the snippet below.
+13. Select the **Text** property in the designer function list (fx) and paste the snippet below.
 This snippet will add the text “ Days remaining” to the end of the number.
 If you have issues with the formula, try typing it out manually instead of copying and pasting.